 Conversion Rate Optimisation

 A key step in ensuring you increase your conversion rates is to optimise your website.
-In conversion rate optimisation, you test and review the changes to your website.
+In conversion rate optimisation - also know as CRO - you test and review the changes to your website.
 Your goal is to increase the number of leads generated or converted transactions.

 This process of testing and reviewing results is continuous.
 If you stop, your improvements will also stop there.
 With that said, let’s move on to the steps on how to increase conversion rates.

-Your CTA or Call to Action must always be noticeable to your visitors.
+Your Call to Action (CTA) must always be noticeable to your visitors.

 Remember that your CTA will guide and tell the user what to do next.
 Without it, a typical user’s most natural action is to press the back button, resulting in a count to your bounce rate.